Early Childhood Development

-Similar to pre-schools we have here in Ireland, Early Childhood Development (ECD) centers ensure the protection, wellbeing and holistic development of children from an early age.
-They start children on their learning journey from a young age, both academically and socially, helping them advance into primary school and deal with conflict related stresses they may face.
+Similar to pre-schools we have here in Ireland, Early Childhood Development (ECD) centres ensure the protection, wellbeing and holistic development of children from an early age.
+They start children on their learning journey from a young age, both academically and socially, helping them advance into primary school and deal with conflict-related stresses they may face.
 ECD centres are a safe place for children to learn, socialise and play.

 Akuol Yai is the mother of Ayak; she and her family were displaced from their home by the conflict that started in South Sudan in 2013.
 They now live in Dingtoma Internally Displaced Person (IDP) Camp in Melut, Upper Nile State.
 Through awareness raising activities she quickly learned about the benefits of sending Ayak to the ECD centre, from academic learning to protection and social development.

 “When I sent my child to pre-school I learned something about her wellbeing and protection, my child now started knowing about sharing as a trait she is also able to draw some pictures.
 I think World Vision is really helping my community to make the pre-school a safe and protected place for children”.

 With a specific focus on early childhood development, the children begin to develop their learning skills and emotional awareness.
 The children participate in outdoor games, drawing and art, psychosocial support (PSS), recreational activities, cultural song/dance and storytelling, basic alphabet learning and numeracy.
 Teachers and animators are trained on basic education skills, PSS, basic life skills, childcare and ECD management, equipping them with skills to teach and interact with children who have been affected by conflict and displacement.
 The volunteer teachers are also trained on child protection issues and work closely with the community child protection committees that work to keep children safe in their communities.